Nucleus-Lab/daocouncil/README.md

 - Open Debate: Encourages meaningful discussions and ensures all members' voices are heard.

-- AI Treasurer: AI agent that manages the DAO's funding for debates, oversees its wallet, mints NFTs to store discussion history, AI results, and voting outcomes on-chain.
+- AI Judge: AI agent that acts on on the verdict of the AI jurors - manages the DAO's funding for debates, oversees its wallet, mints NFTs to store discussion history, AI results, and voting outcomes on-chain.

 ## 🏗️ How It Works